-Some of my five-year-old son’s favorite books are ones that I would never in a million years have guessed would be hits.
+Some of my five-year-old son’s favorite picture books are ones that I would never in a million years have guessed would be hits.
 But something about these books appealed to his little, five year old boy self: he asks for them over and over again.

 Maybe it’s just that five-year-old boys are interesting creatures in general, and I’m not one (obviously).
 Maybe I’ll never understand my boys fully, but with three sons, I’m working hard to figure them out.

-Having boys at our poetry teatimes, for instance, has forced me to search high and low for funny poetry that boys will enjoy.
+Having boys at our poetry teatimes has forced me to search high and low for funny poetry that boys will enjoy.

 My boys LOVE it: it instantly inspires them to write poetry!
 Come to think of it, my seven-year-old daughter giggles right along with them, so these books are probably great for girls, too.

 As a side note, if your child is asking to read the same books over and over again, it’s a pretty good indication that they are hovering on the brink of reading readiness.

 THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.

 A mischievous cow named Moo takes the farmer’s car for a wild ride.
 Will a bump in the road slow her down?

 Younger kiddos will love this board book that tells quite a tale with just one world.

 When a young inventor builds a giant robot for her science fair project, chaos ensues when it ends up loose in her city.
 She quickly realizes she didn’t build in any skills for stopping the destruction.